jtorral/patroniTraining/README.md

     scp /etc/hosts pgha4:/etc/
     scp /etc/hosts pgha5:/etc/

 At this point we should now be able to access the servers using the aliases and not just the host names.

 Keep in mind, this was all optional incase you want to setup etcd and pgBackrest for access using a more descriptive name.

-## setup logging folders and permissions.
+## setup logging folders and permissions

-***This is optional as it has already been configured as part of the rocky9-pg17-bundle Docker image.
-It is included here solely to provide you with a complete understanding of the underlying setup processes.***
+**The necessary configuration has already been implemented within the rocky9-pg17-bundle Docker image, making this step optional.
+Should you wish to gain a thorough understanding of the underlying process, please consult the Appendix below for details.**

-On each of the nodes, run the following commands

-    mkdir -p /pgha/{config,certs,data/{etcd,postgres}}
-    chown -R postgres:postgres /pgha
-    mkdir -p /var/log/etcd
-    chmod 700 /var/log/etcd
-    mkdir -p /var/log/patroni
-    chmod 700 /var/log/patroni
-    chown postgres:postgres /var/log/etcd
-    chown postgres:postgres /var/log/patroni

 ## Create etcd configuration files